 Remedial Work

 Students are responsible for self-study, if they experience a lack of background knowledge in a particular area, or difficulty with a particular aspect of a course.
-The student can choose a self-study program of his/her own, or ask the Course Instructor or his/her Faculty Advisor for advice on how to improve understanding of certain material or competence in skills.
+The student can choose a self-study program of their own, or ask the Course Instructor or their Faculty Advisor for advice on how to improve understanding of certain material or competence in skills.

 Remedial work will only be allowed for serious health problems or exceptional personal circumstances which may adversely affect the student’s performance in the program.